Trump threatens to double tariffs on China and says punishing Mexico and Canada tariffs will go into effect March 4

 The 25% tariffs on Mexico and Canada had already been set to go into effect, but the president had not previously threatened to impose an additional 10% tariffs on Chinese imports after the initial 10% tariff on the country’s goods went into effect earlier this month.

-US stocks initially reacted negatively Thursday to Trump’s comments, with futures on the Dow falling 90 points.
-However, all three major indexes opened higher but were volatile, with the Dow rising by 0.5%.
-The S&P 500 moved 0.3% higher and the Nasdaq Composite gained less than 1%.
+US stocks were volatile Thursday after Trump’s comments, with the Dow ending the day down by 194 points, or 0.45%.
+The S&P 500 was 1.59% lower and the Nasdaq Composite dropped by 2.78%.

 Trump’s post comes after confusion sowed Wednesday during his first Cabinet meeting after he said “April 2nd for everything,” in response to a reporter’s question seeking clarification on when the Mexico and Canada tariffs will go into effect.